-7:03 (a) The university shall indemnify and save harmless each Union member against damages and shall maintain liability insurance coverage at the current or comparable level insuring members who are acting within the scope of their employment against liability claims.
+7:03 (a) The University shall indemnify and save harmless each Union member against damages and shall maintain liability insurance coverage at the current or comparable level insuring members who are acting within the scope of their employment, including those members participating on a PRC and/or FAC's against liability claims.

-While a member may choose to hire outside legal counsel, if the member is seeking restitution for the related expenses, prior approval of the President (or the Board in cases where the President is in a conflict of interest) is required.
+While a member may choose to hire outside legal counsel, if the member is seeking restitution for the related expenses, prior approval of the President and Vice-Chancellor (or the Board in cases where the President and Vice-Chancellor is in a conflict of interest) is required.